Abeldewit/TSAM3/README.md

 • Provide a time stamped plaintext communication from the Oracle.
 (Time stamp should be when you received it.
 The oracle will respond to any messages addressed to it and delivered.
 It may move.)

 • Decode a hashed message from the oracle (1 point)

+By sending a SEND_MSG to the Oracle after we found it we recieved a MD5 Hash. efb5803993a803fe4414fa2ca001a84f

+Decrypting that gives us a supersecretpassword: "away"